l1997i/LiM3D/README.md

 1. **Training**: we utilize reflectivity-prior descriptors and adapt the Mean Teacher framework to generate high-quality pseudo-labels.
 Running with bash script: `bash experiments/train.sh`;
 2. **Pseudo-labeling**: we fix the trained teacher model prediction in a class-range-balanced manner, expanding dataset with Reflectivity-based Test Time Augmentation (Reflec-TTA) during test time.
 Running with bash script: `bash experiments/crb.sh`, then save the pseudo-labels `bash experiments/save.sh`;
 3. **Distillation with unreliable predictions**: we train on the generated pseudo-labels, and utilize unreliable pseudo-labels in a category-wise memory bank for improved discrimination.
-Running with bash script: `bash experiments/distilation.sh`.
+Running with bash script: `bash experiments/dist-reflec.sh`.

 ## Results

-Please refer to our **supplementary
-** and **supplementary documentation** for more qualitative results.
+Please refer to our **supplementary video** and **supplementary documentation** for more qualitative results.

 You can download our pretrained models [here](https://durhamuniversity-my.sharepoint.com/:f:/g/personal/mznv82_durham_ac_uk/Es4lmKcQ49lIh57u89gI5UsBWBBSeq-LdbZedfBS9m1x3g?e=3fr3YR) via `Onedrive`.